reicek/PostgreSQL_RESTful_API/README.md

-# RethinkDB_ReactJS-RealTime-List

-NodeJS RESTful API for RethinkDB
+# NodeJS RESTful API for RethinkDB